Scheduling Execution in PHP

 Static Message Schedules

-Suppose that we want to send notification to new registered user 5 minutes after registration.
+Suppose that we want to send a notification to newly registered user 5 minutes after registration.

 .